adeverse/adegraphics/README.md

 Read the [wiki](https://github.com/adeverse/adegraphics/wiki) for more information

-Installing *adegraphics*
+Installing the development version of `adegraphics`
 -------------
-To install the development version from github:

-1. Install the release version of `devtools` from CRAN with `install.packages("devtools")`.
+- Install the release version of `remotes` from CRAN with `install.packages("remotes")`.

-2. Make sure you have a working development environment.
+- Make sure you have a working development environment.
     * **Windows**: Install [Rtools](http://cran.r-project.org/bin/windows/Rtools/).
     * **Mac**: Install Xcode from the Mac App Store.
     * **Linux**: Install a compiler and various development libraries (details vary across different flavors of Linux).